 Anticipating Growth Needs

 If you have a long investment time horizon, your portfolio may need to hold more high-growth securities, like equities.
-This helps ensure your portfolio can grow to allow your cash flow to keep pace with inflation.
-If you neglect to plan for a sufficient investment time horizon and the impact of inflation, you could find yourself with an overly conservative portfolio that won’t be able to meet your longer-term needs if your lifespan ends up longer than you expected or if you plan to leave assets for your heirs.
+Holding high-growth assets can help ensure your portfolio can grow to allow you to keep pace with inflation.
+If you neglect to plan for a sufficient investment time horizon and the impact of inflation, you could find yourself with an overly conservative portfolio that won’t be able to meet your longer-term needs.

-Your needs may change over time, so it’s important to develop a strategy that can meet your growth and spending needs throughout your retirement.
+Your needs may change over time, so it’s important to develop a strategy that adapt as your growth and spending needs change throughout your retirement.
 To help ensure the best chance at providing the retirement income you need, your portfolio and asset allocation may need to adapt to different stages of your retirement or changes in your investment goals.

 Implementing Your Strategy

 Putting all these pieces together can be a complex process.
-A trusted financial advisor can help you assess your current investments or strategy, help you form a plan to achieve your retirement goals and provide professional know-how and discipline throughout the process.
+A trusted financial advisor can help you assess your current investments or strategy and form a plan to achieve your retirement goals.
+They’ll also be able to provide professional know-how and discipline throughout the process.